OSGeoLabBp/tutorials/english/data_processing/lessons/pc_filter.rst

 ------------

 The open source CloudCompare can be a premium solution to solve point cloud filtering.
-It has a command line interface, it supports several text and binary data formats, it has more intelligent filtering (random, space, octree).
+It has a command line interface, too, it supports several text and binary data formats, it has more intelligent filtering (random, space, octree).
+The next command reads silently the lidar.txt and uses octree method to reduce the number of points and saves to a binary file.

 .. code:: bash

-	CloudCompare -SILENT -O lidar.txt -SS OCTREE 4 -AUTO_SAVE ON
+	CloudCompare -SILENT -O lidar.txt -SS OCTREE 8 -AUTO_SAVE ON

 You can read more about command line usage of CloudCompare `here <https://www.cloudcompare.org/doc/wiki/index.php?title=Command_line_mode>`_.